-In our previous analyses, we assume that loss parameters p, μ_0 and μ_1 are not functions of h and T. Then from Equation 3 and 11, we conclude that r can be made as small as possible by increasing h and T.
+In our previous analyses, we assume that loss parameters p, μ_0 , and μ_1 are independent of h and T. Then from Equations 3 and 11, we conclude that r can be made as small as possible by increasing h and T.

-This conclusion seems to conflict with previous research results such as [1, 2], which observed that large FEC traffic may increase residual error rate at receivers.
-However, a further investigation will resolve the discrepancies.
-In the FEC schemes investigated in [1, 2], the sender sends k + h packets for each block within fixed time interval T. Therefore, the traffic rate will increase proportionally if h is increased.
+This conclusion seems to conflict with previous research results such as [2, 3], which observed that large FEC traffic may increase residual error rate at receivers.
+A further investigation, however, will resolve this discrepancy.
+In the FEC schemes investigated in [2, 3], the sender sends k + h packets for each block within fixed time interval T. Therefore, the traffic rate will increase proportionally if h is increased.
 When h is too large, FEC traffic will eventually overflow router buffers, and thus cause congestion.
 On the other hand, in our group rekeying protocol, the rate of rekey traffic is constrained by b(t).
-In principle, the value of b(t) should be updated over time and reflect up-to-date network situations.
-However, since rekey traffic is usually much smaller than data traffic, we expect that our rekey traffic will not hurt network performance as long as we update b(t) in a smooth manner.
+In practice, the value of b(t) can be updated over time and reflect up-to-date network conditions.
+However, since rekey traffic is usually much smaller than data traffic, we expect that the rekey traffic will not hurt network performance as long as b(t) is updated in a smooth manner.